 The 31-year-old isn’t the only member of his family to pay respects to the victims of the gay club attack.
-On Tuesday, Prince William and sign a book of condolences for the victims of the Pulse nightclub shooting.
+On Tuesday, Prince William and Kate Middleton visited the United States Embassy in London to sign a book of condolences for the victims of the Pulse nightclub shooting.

 The royals signed a book of condolences for the Orlando victims Photo: Philip Toscano - WPA Pool/Getty Images

 It was a somber visit for the Duke and Duchess of Cambridge, who were greeted by Ambassador Matthew Barzun.
 The couple signed the book writing: “With our deepest condolences and with our thoughts and prayers to all those affected.
 William, Catherine.”

 Adele, John Legend and more stars react to the Orlando shooting